infiniteopt/InfiniteOpt.jl/docs/src/tutorials/resolve.md

 T(0) - T0 = 0
 ```
 Note that it is important that we include appropriate boundary conditions when using
 derivatives in our model.
-For more information please see
+For more information, please see
 [Derivative Operators](@ref deriv_docs).

 Next, we add our model constraints that have derivatives using